Assisting Divorces Throughout Suffolk County

 - Cruel and inhumane treatment

-- Divorce follows a formal legal separation agreement
+- Divorce following a formal legal separation agreement

 How Long Does a Divorce Take in New York?